 I wanted to comment on one of your answers:

-Mormons founded their church organization, and basic believe structure, EXACTLY as the church was when Jesus walked the earth, and what Catholics seem to see as the Trinity, Mormons believe is the "GodHead" with God, Jesus, and the Holy Ghost forming that GodHead.
+Mormons founded their church organization, and basic belief structure, exactly as the church was when Jesus walked the earth, and what Catholics seem to see as the Trinity, Mormons believe is the GodHead with God, Jesus, and the Holy Ghost forming that GodHead.
 When you read the Holy Bible on this subject, it's true that it could be seen to be true from both points of view.
-I see that one person said that 95% of the Catholic/Protestant people define Christianity as specified by RC, and it seems Mike agrees?
+I see that one person said that 95% of the Catholic/Protestant people define Christianity as the Roman Catholic Church does, and it seems Mike agrees.

 I'd be surprised if that is true!